KXNW: Purchase by Local TV and then by Tribune

 On September 1, 2011, Local TV, owner of CBS affiliate KFSM, filed papers with the Federal Communications Commission to purchase KPBI for $784,000 through a "failing station" waiver.
 This was necessary because the Fort Smith–Fayetteville DMA has only seven "unique" full-power television stations (though the ABC affiliate KHOG-TV is a satellite of Fort Smith–based parent KHBS, the FCC considers the parent and its satellite together as one unit).
 That small number of unique full-power stations is normally not enough to legally allow a duopoly.
 The sale to Local TV was completed on January 5, 2012; on that day, the station's callsign was changed to KXNW.

 Immediately upon consummation, all remaining MeTV and RTV programming was dropped in favor of a simulcast of KFSM digital subchannel 5.2, which carries MyNetworkTV programming (also on KFSM-DT2) during prime time hours on weeknights; syndicated programming during the daytime hours and at select time periods on weekend mornings and afternoons; and as a part-time affiliate of Antenna TV on weekdays from 1 to 7 a.m., Saturdays from 1 to 8 a.m. and 6 p.m. to 6 a.m., and Sundays from 6 a.m. to 8 and 9 a.m. to 10, and midnight to 6 a.m.
 In addition, KXNW's digital subchannel 34.2 dropped Univision and began simulcasting KFSM's CBS-affiliated main channel 5.1.
-As of 2016, KXNW added a simulcast of KFSM-DT3 on 34.2, resulting in the KFSM-DT1 simulcast moving to a new 34.3 subchannel.
+On October 23, 2016, KXNW added a simulcast of KFSM-DT3 on 34.2, resulting in the KFSM-DT1 simulcast moving to a new 34.3 subchannel.

 On July 1, 2013, Local TV announced that its stations would be acquired by Tribune Broadcasting.
 The sale was completed on December 27.
 With the completion of the deal, KFSM and KXNW became Tribune's smallest stations by market size (previously, the company's New Orleans duopoly of WGNO and WNOL-TV held this distinction).